Tomasz-Kluczkowski/versioner/README.md

 # Installation

-Download the version_hunter package from github. cd <where you put version_hunter package>
+Download the source code for version-hunter package from github or pypi. cd <where you put version-hunter package>
 Run this command in the terminal:

 <pre><code>